Aloha Aulani

 The front desk is where you go to start either of these two adventures.
 For the Menehune Adventure Trail, you check out an iPad like device that introduces you to “Aunty” who guides you around the resort where you request help from the Menehunes who live in the area.
 The Menehunes make magic happen before your eyes.
 Go to our page about this to learn more.

-The Menehune Mana’o hunt is a photo scavenger hunt.
-You get a list of pictures you need to take.
-Once you’ve completed the hunt, you take your photos to the DVC Preview Center for a small prize (the supplies to make a kukui nut charm).
+The Menehune Mana’o hunt is a photo scavenger hunt where you get a list of pictures you need to take.
+Once you’ve completed the hunt, you take your photos to the DVC Preview Center for a small prize.
+Typical prizes are the supplies and directions for various small craft projects although once it was a small bag of candy.
+We suspect they had halloween candy to unload for that one.

 Activities

 There are a number of activities that take place here, some free, some paid, but all need reservations.
 To sign up, go to the desk at the Pau Hana Room and they’ll take care of it.
 Activities do tend to fill up and have waiting lists, so don’t delay.
-To find out about which activities are being offered on a given day, look at the Daily `Iwa, the schedule of activities that Disney puts out each morning.
+To find out about which activities are being offered on a given day, look at the Daily `Iwa, the schedule of activities that’s available in the Aulani app.